Did you know that Valencia is the birthplace of paella?

 TIP: If you’re making plans to have a paella in Valencia, call ahead to book a table.
 The kitchen typically needs extra prep time for this dish.

-7 Restaurants to Taste the Best Paella in Valencia
+7 Restaurants to Eat the Best Paella in Valencia

 1. Casa Carmela